Psychtoolbox-3/psychtoolbox-3.github.com/docs/FitConeFundamentalsWithNomogram.md

 [fitFundamentals,params,fitError] = [FitConeFundamentalsWithNomogram](FitConeFundamentalsWithNomogram)(T\_targetQuantal,staticParams,params0)

-Find underlying parameters that fit the passed corneal cone fundamentals
+Find underlying parameters that fit the passed corneal cone fundamentals.

-8/4/03  dhb  Wrote it.
+Needs the Matlab optimization toolbox, or GNU/Octave version 6 or later with
+the Octave Forge 'optim' package v1.6.0 or later.